mysociety/message-manager/documentation/TROUBLESHOOTING.md

 A reply is a message which has a non-empty `parent_id` and FixMyStreet currently won't let you make a new report from such a message.

+## Help/more information

+There are Help pages within the application -- once you've installed it, click on *help* (the source text is in `app/Views/Pages`).

 ### Work-in-Progress

 (TODO! add more helpful solutions to common gotchas and hmmms)